 Ever see a bird perched on a tree branch and wonder what it was?
 Curious about environmental impacts on bird nesting and rehabilitation for birds injured in the wild?

-The Gardens is proud to introduce a five-part series of bird classes in May and June designed to teach participants the skills needed to identify, appreciate and track the diversity of birds around our neighboring Heather Farm Pond.
+The Gardens is proud to introduce a series of bird classes in May and June designed to teach participants the skills needed to identify, appreciate and track the diversity of birds around our neighboring Heather Farm Pond.

 Whether you’re already an avid bird-watcher or a novice just getting started, this series will offer insight and instruction for all levels.
 Learn from bird experts on a variety of topics including sketching, journaling, pond ecology, conservation, and bird rehabilitation.
 Each class will be hosted and led by The Gardens’ lead Natural Science Teacher and bird enthusiast, Noelle Pipa, along with guest instructors.
 Read more about Noelle.